MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 - An updated Microsoft Word report rendering engine
 - A new custom report render. <!--For more information, see [Developing a Custom Report Render](devenv-report-custom-render.md)-->
 - Improved layout management using extension layouts <!-- what does this mean, multilayouts?-->
-- New platform-supported layouts and report selection tables <!-- what does this mean -->
+- New platform-supported layouts and selection tables <!-- what does this mean -->

     <!--Excel and  table 2000000234 "Report Layout List"-->
 - New and obsoleted application events in codeunit **44 ReportManagement**.